 Cleaning Your Scallops

 Once you’ve got your scallops home, it’s time to clean them.
-Again, we remind you that you should have them stored in a container with ice so you can open them with ease.
+Again, we remind you that you should have them stored in a cooler with ice so you can open them with ease.

 Get a scallop, and hold it so that the darker side is facing up.
 After that, get a sharp object (preferably a knife) and cut the meat off one side of the shell and dispose the empty half.
-Once you see the meat, remove the dark spots around the shell first, then remove it from the muscle using a knife.
+Once you see the meat, remove the dark guts from around the white muscle using a knife.
 The trick is to separate the guts without detaching the the white muscle from the shell.

 Conclusion about Touring and Kayaking in Florida